Nélia Gonçalves is regularly invited to participate in projects that range from early to contemporary music.

-She participated also in several contemporary music projects, as such opera HUMMUS by Zad Moultaka, produced by Opera Lab Europa in 2017, in the role of Truika and more recently she performed in the contemporary opera Tudo Nunca Sempre o Mesmo Diferente Nada by Tiago Cutileiro, in the role of Narrator, produced by the Arte no Tempo association.
+She has also participated in several contemporary music projects, as such opera HUMMUS by Zad Moultaka, produced by Opera Lab Europa in 2017, in the role of Truika and more recently she performed in the contemporary opera Tudo Nunca Sempre o Mesmo Diferente Nada by Tiago Cutileiro, in the role of Narrator, produced by the Arte no Tempo association.

 In 2016 she made her debut as Hansel in the opera Hansel and Gretel by Humperdinck (presented during the Temporada Darcos in its Portuguese version, by Alexandre Delgado), under Mário João Alves and conducted by Nuno Côrte-Real.
-Earlier in 2016, she joined the cast of Dialogue des Carmelites at the Teatro Nacional de São Carlos, conducted by João Paulo Santos and directed by Luís Miguel Sintra.
+Earlier in the same year, she joined the cast of Dialogue des Carmelites at the Teatro Nacional de São Carlos, conducted by João Paulo Santos and directed by Luís Miguel Sintra.

 Since 2014 she has been a staff member of the ZêzereArts Festival under the artistic direction of Brian MacKay, performing as a soloist and teaching vocal technique.